Montgomery College: Fire

+World War I

-W. B. Connelly, a 1904 graduate of Bliss, had charge for the General Electric Company at Schenectady of the inspection of some two miles of switchboards for the control of the Panama Canal electric installation.
-Before going to the GE company, Connelly was on the staff at Bliss, and instructed Skipwith B. Cole, then a student, and later dean of the faculty at Bliss.
-On November 6, 1908, the entire plant of the Bliss Electrical School, at Takoma Park was destroyed by fire and it had to relocate to a new position.
-William Jennings Bryant, Secretary of State, addressed the graduating class of the Bliss Electrical School in the church auditorium in the Calvary Baptist Church on June 3, 1914.
-In 1917, the United States entered the First World War.
-By special permission granted by the War Department, the Bliss Electrical School organized a searchlight company of engineers consisting of 57 men from the 1917 class, headed by Lt.
-Clyde K. Krisee of the faculty, and under Major [John C.] Gotwals of the Engineer Corps of the United States Army.
+In 1917, the United States entered World War I. By special permission granted by the War Department, the Bliss Electrical School organized a searchlight company of engineers consisting of 57 men from the 1917 class, headed by Lt.
+Clyde K. Krisee of the faculty, and under Major John C. Gotwals of the U.S. Army Corps of Engineers.
 This company went overseas with the First Division of the American Expeditionary Forces.
 These men were used for instruction purposes in a searchlight school in Paris.
 All returned safely to the United States after the war except one, who was killed in an automobile accident in Paris.
-The captured German searchlight, which adorns the campus, was presented to the Bliss Electrical School by the War Department as a tribute to the work of the Bliss Searchlight Company of Engineers.
+The captured German searchlight, which adorns the campus, was presented to the Bliss School of Electricity by the War Department as a tribute to the work of the Bliss Searchlight Company of Engineers.

 At the request of the War Department in 1918, Bliss School prepared an intensive training course in the fundamentals of electricity for drafted men entering the Army.
 This course was adopted by the War Department, and was the first course used in all the colleges throughout the country, giving instructions along this line to army personnel in the Student Army Training Corps.
 The school contracted with the War Department to house, feed, and instruct selected groups of soldiers for this course.
 Beginning June 15, 1918, the school trained 700 soldiers in three detachments.
 The contract called for training these men at cost.
 This cost was determined by the auditors in the War Department at $2.00 for the first detachment, at $1.80 for the second detachment, and $1.62 for the third detachment per man per day for housing, feeding, instruction, and supplies.
 The school was under military control following instruction hence, following the signing of the armistice on November 11, 1918.
 The third and last detachment of the Student Army Training Corps was mustered out and disbanded on December 6, 1918, and the school was released from military control.
-In 1919 Bliss returned to civilian training.
+In 1919, Bliss returned to civilian training.
 The first edition of the Bliss School textbook, Theoretical and Practical Electrical Engineering, was published in September 1921.